solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_01_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 Although currently in preview and with [some limitations](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-compute-storage#premium-ssd-v2-early-preview-limitations), Premium SSD v2 will become generally available for Azure Database for PostgreSQL Flexible Server and will increase the performance IOPS and disk sizes.

-Another advantage of Premium SSD v2 is, as of writing, they come with 3000 IOPS and 125MB/s free of charge.
+Another advantage of Premium SSD v2 is that, as of writing, they come with 3000 IOPS and 125MB/s free of charge.

 ### Networking

 The connectivity method cannot be changed after creating the server.
 For example, if Private access is selected (VNet Integration) during creation, then it cannot be changed to Public access (allowed IP addresses) later.
-It is highly recommended to create a server with Private access to enable secure restricted access the server using VNet Integration.
+It is highly recommended to create a server with Private access to enable secure restricted access to the server using VNet Integration.

 Connections to Azure Database for PostgreSQL Flexible Server communicate over port 5432.
 Trying to connect from within a corporate network, outbound traffic over port 5432 might not be allowed.
 If this is the case, it may not be possible to connect to the server unless the IT department opens port 5432.